Faced with the silence of a post-break up social life, I have found a new job to keep me busy: Computer hacking.

 But I did pick up a few tips at an Intro to Hacking class at the Brooklyn Brainery, a great little crafts and lecture venue in Prospect Heights.
 I attended armed with my laptop and a limited knowledge of coding and the internet.
-And ninety minutes later, I left knowing how to inflict online havoc – and earn a little bit of cash, if I fancy a criminal record.
+And ninety minutes later, I left knowing how to inflict online havoc even learning about pentesting– and earn a little bit of cash, if I fancy a criminal record.
 Many people don’t realize they can get into serious trouble for hacking so they may need to get someone like these philadelphia criminal lawyers to help them if they get arrested for their actions online.

 After explaining why people want to hack (for notoriety or mischief), our teacher Mikhail Voloshin (a software engineer for Google) taught us the basics of making a simple website with text, pictures and colours.
 It took a matter of minutes.

 Then we got on to the fun stuff by learning how to hack computers in different four ways.
 He held demos leading us through the steps: